This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Anemia is a low number of red blood cells or a low amount of hemoglobin in your red blood cells.
 Hemoglobin is a protein that helps carry oxygen throughout your body.
 Red blood cells use iron to create hemoglobin.
+Anemia may develop if your body does not have enough iron.
+It may also develop if your body does not make enough red blood cells or they die faster than your body can make them.

 Contact your healthcare provider if: